 - Pregnancy and birth

-Our initial meeting will be a 30 minute session to discuss what issues would be brought to counselling and to ascertain whether we could work together.
+Our initial meeting will last up to 30 minutes, during which time we can discuss what issues would be brought to counselling and ascertain whether we could work together.
 I don't charge a fee for this initial session.

 Further sessions typically last for 50 minutes, and I have appointments available at the following times:

 - Evening appointments: By request

 - Individual session (adult 25 yrs +) £30